DarkImpact1/YoutubePlaylistDownloader/README.md

 - Run the script using the command python playlist_downloader.py.
 - Enter the URL of the playlist when prompted.
 - Enter the path where you want to save the downloaded videos.
-- Confirm the download and optionally specify the starting point in the playlist.
+- Confirm the download and select the resoltion as well as optionally specify the starting point in the playlist.
 - Sit back and let the script download the videos for you!
 - Once the download is complete, you will be notified.